DeltaSilver/Armored-Core-6-Archipelago/README.md

 progress send Archipelago checks; the AC parts you receive are shuffled across the multiworld.

+**Does not work with archipelago.gg right now.
+Please self host the ap!**

 ## Save Data
 This mod is meant for a **fresh save**.
 It doesn't create a separate save file yet, so set your real save aside before playing and restore it afterwards.